limgl1998/ip/docs/README.md

     ____________________________________________________________

-Note: task number should be specified and within the range of total number of tasks.
+Note: task number should be specified and within the range of total number of tasks

-## 'find' - looks for a task in the list
+### 'find' - looks for a task in the list

 Locates task(s) containing the keyword(s) entered in the query